 - Avoid any language or behaviour that others may find unkind, discriminatory or offensive

-- Behave in a way that does not put yourself or other in danger and follow our Health and Safety, Equality and Diversity, Safeguarding, British Values and Prevent regulations
+- Behave in a way that does not put yourself or others in danger and follow our Health and Safety, General Data Protection Regulations (GDPR), Equality and Diversity, Safeguarding, British Values and Prevent regulations

 What do you think?

 - What you think is important to us

 - We promise to deal with any complaints quickly

 - We will listen to you and try to make things better

 Learners enrolled on an Accredited course will be expected to:

 - Attend on a regular basis and be ready to start on time

 - Sit the examination and ongoing assessments